Fideicomiso: the 50-year bank trust

 - The Notario's Role in a Mexican Real Estate ClosingWhat a Mexican notario público actually does at closing, how their role differs from US/Canadian notaries, and how to choose one.
 Buyer protections and red flags explained.

-- Escrow + Stewart Title de MéxicoHow bonded escrow and title insurance protect foreign buyers in Mexican real estate.
-Why Stewart Title de México is the standard.
-Costs, mechanics, and red flags.
+- Escrow + Title InsuranceHow bonded escrow and title insurance protect foreign buyers in Mexican real estate.
+How established title and escrow providers work, what they cost, the mechanics, and the red flags.

 - Common Real Estate Scams in Mexico (And How to Avoid Them)Honest playbook on the most common foreign-buyer scams in Mexican real estate: ejido land sold as private title, fake fideicomiso shortcuts, escrow-bypass schemes, and the verification checks that defeat each one.